Canon 60D vs 750D

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the 750D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 750D was followed by the Canon 800D.

-So how do things add up?
-Is the Canon 60D better than the Canon 750D or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 60D or the Canon 750D – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.